Specifications of Grand Celebration

-The 47,263-ton, 1,896-passenger cruise ship Grand Celebration was operated by Iberocruceros until November 2014, when it was due to be transferred to Costa Cruises.
-However, on 21 November 2014, the day before the vessel was scheduled to depart on her inaugural voyage, it was announced that the ship had been purchased by an unnamed buyer.
-On 23 December the name of the new owner was revealed – Bahamas Paradise Cruise Line.
+The 1896-passenger cruise ship Grand Celebration was operated by IberoCruceros until November 2014, when it was transferred to Costa Cruises.
+However, on November 21, 2014 (the day before the vessel's scheduled departure on the Maiden Voyage for Costa) was announced that the ship had been purchased by an unnamed buyer.
+On December 23 was revealed the new shipowner - Bahamas Paradise Cruise Line Ltd.

-Grand Celebration was renovated in 2008 in order to meet the expectations of the Spanish cruise market.
-The vessel was transferred to Iberocruceros but still remained under the control of Carnival Cruises (with 75% share).
+Grand Celebration was drydock renovated in 2008 to serve the Spanish source market under Carnival's brand Ibero.
+The vessel was transferred to IberoCruceros but still remained under the control of Carnival Cruises (with 75% share).

 Cruise itinerary program

 MS Grand Celebration itinerary program was based on 2-night / 3-day Bahamas cruises leaving roundtrip from Palm Beach (Riviera Beach) Florida USA.
 The regularly scheduled Florida to Bahamas cruises were initially to Freeport and later to Nassau.
 The vessel was the only one at the Riviera Beach port, and also the largest ever homeported there.

 In the period October 2015 - September 2016, a total of 482,211 passengers booked Grand Celebration cruises.
 The peak month was July 2016, with a total of 54,036 passengers.
 The 2-night cruises to the Bahamas are the most booked (prices start from USD 130 pp).

 Since Hurricane Matthew (September-October 2016) damaged Freeport, the cruise ship was diverted to Bimini Islands but resumed calling on Freeport on January 3, 2017.